Khuda Bakhsh

-Hon'ble Dr. Justice Sir Khan Bahadur Khuda Bakhsh OIE (2 August 1842 - 3 August 1908) was an Indian Polymath who was an advocate, judge, philosopher, explorer, revolutionary freedom fighter, scholar and historian from Patna, Bihar.
+Sir Khan Bahadur Khuda Bakhsh OIE FRAS (2 August 1842 – 3 August 1908) was an Indian advocate, judge, philosopher, scholar and historian from Patna, Bihar.
 He was the founder of Khuda Bakhsh Oriental Library and Chief Justice of Nizam's Supreme Court of Hyderabad from 1895 to 1898.
-He is considered to be one of the most prominent Indian Muslim along with APJ Abdul Kalam.

-Life and family
+Khuda Bakhsh maintains a strong legacy across the Islamic world for his contributions to Literature and History.

+Early life

-HMJ Sir Khuda Bakhsh was born into a prominent Nobel family in Patna and was brought up under the guidance of his father, Sir Muhammed Bakhsh, a famous advocate and Zamindar from Patna, Bihar.
+Khuda Bakhsh was born into a prominent noble Indian Muslim family in Patna and was brought up under the guidance of his father, Sir Muhammed Bakhsh, a prominent advocate and Zamindar from Patna city of Bihar.
+His family was distinguished in scholarship and one of his distant ancestors, Qazi Haibatullah, took part in compiling the Fatawa 'Alamgiri.
+The House of Bakhsh were the official record keepers who were given the responsibility by the Mughal Emperors to write day-to-day activities across the Mughal Empire.

+His father, Muhammed Bakhsh, was a lawyer working in Bankipur, due to his passion for Persian and Arabic literature, he amassed a collection of 1200 manuscripts.
+Khuda Bakhsh would add to this collection later in life.

+Khuda Bakhsh studied in Calcutta under the care of his father's friend Khan Bahadur Nawab Amir Ali, who was a lawyer in the Calcutta Sadr Diwani Adalat.
+His father's illness however meant he was recalled home to Bankipur and had to start work to help his family financially.

+Career

 He started his career as a Peshkar in 1868.
 He later on became the Government pleader of Patna in 1880.
 At the same time, his father became very ill.
 In his dying breath, he requested his son to open a public library.
 He inherited 1,400 manuscripts from his father and opened the library to the public in 1891, expanding the collection to 4,000 manuscripts and 80,000 books.
 He became the first director of the library and remained in that position until his death, except for a brief period from 1895 to 1898 when he was serving as Chief Justice of the Supreme Court of Hyderabad.
-He gave the responsibility of running the library to his student Dr. Sachchidananda Sinha.
-Khuda Bakhsh's Son, Sir Salahuddin Khuda Bakhsh, later became good friends with Sinha and work together in establishing his own library known as Sinha Library.

-Sir Khuda Bakhsh had a great relationship with his four sons.
-All of them continued their father's legacy.
+He was made the first honorary Vice Chairman of Patna Municipal Corporation under the Former Governor General of India George Robinson's cabinet.
+Khuda Bakhsh met Sachchidananda Sinha while practicing in Allahabdad High Court as a Judge.
+He gave the responsibility of running the library to his student Dr. Sachchidananda Sinha from 1894 to 1898 where he mentored him.
+Khuda Bakhsh's Son, Sir Salahuddin Bakhsh, later became good friends with Sinha and worked together in establishing his own library known as Sinha Library.
+Khuda Bakhsh was also a great friend of Shibil Nomani and Sir Syed Ahmed Khan with whom he worked together to introduce multiple reform in the education system of British India.

-Historically, the House of Bakhsh is a family of poets, lawyers, administrators, and most notably as judges and scholars.
-It included Qadi Hibstullah, who worked along with Emperor Aurangzeb to compile the Fatwa-i-Alamgiri.
-The House of Bakhsh were the official record keepers who were given the responsibility by the Mughal Emperors to write day-to-day activities across the Mughal Empire.